NULLcodehub/hash-key/README.md

 ## dataCipher(data,key)

-The dataCipher(data,key) funtion transform data or massage into hash string.
-For hashing it use **Secure Hashing Algorithm (SAH-2)**.
-As parameters it need to pass data and key.
-Key could be any srting.
+The dataCipher(data, key) function transforms data or massage into a hash string.
+For hashing it uses **Secure Hashing Algorithm (SAH-2)**.
+As parameters, it needs to pass data and key.
+The key could be any string.

 **Example**

-Let's convert a string into hash:
+Let's convert a string into a hash:

 ```js
 const hashData=hexGen.dataCipher('hello-world','ahnyritokjc');